Everyone tried this: even your best sales lead generation efforts are falling flat, and you are about to give up. But failure is success in progress.

-Master Your Sales Follow-up
+Master Your Sales Follow-Up (with examples)

 Despite popular belief, a cold call doesn’t end when the sales agent puts down the phone.
 There is another, often-forgotten step: the follow-up.
 44% of sales agents only make one follow-up attempt, giving up afterwards.